vercel/next.js/docs/guides/building-forms.md

 ## Part 3: Forms in Next.js

-We created a server with Vercel via serverless functions.
+You have created a server with Vercel via Serverless Functions.
 Now it's time to configure the client (the form itself) inside Next.js using React.
 The first step will be extending your knowledge of HTML forms and converting it into React (using [JSX](https://reactjs.org/docs/introducing-jsx.html)).

 Here's the same form in a [React function component](https://reactjs.org/docs/components-and-props.html) written using [JSX](https://reactjs.org/docs/introducing-jsx.html).